betelgeuse-1333/paramount-plus/deliverables/discussion.md

 should last about 6 hours.
 Incorporate long term extensibility into the system wherever possible but do not prematurely optimize design such that it risks the time frame.

+_Reporting:_  The system needs to support reporting that can aggregate on various aspects of the nested jsonl files and be able to self reference/self join.

 **Risks:**\
 _Feasibility:_  Low.
 The project is straightforward.
 Barring underlying\unforeseen